hissssst/repatch/pages/modes.md

 ## Shared mode

 This mode is enabled by default but it can be disabled with `enable_shared: false` setting in the `Patch.setup/1` call.
-It works by storing the patch for the **current process and any allowed process**.
+It works by storing the patch for the **current process, Task processes it calls and any allowed process**.
 This mechanic is similar to testing with allowances in `Ecto` and `Mox`, though it is slitghtly different.
 To allow other process to use shared patches of the current process or any other process, one should use `Repatch.allow/2`